vitoralm/vitoralm/README.md

 Hi there, my name is Vitor Almeida and I'm from Goiânia, GO, Brazil.
-And I've been working as a Quality Assurance analyst on a startup called LifeApps.
+I've been working as a Quality Assurance analyst on a startup called LifeApps.

 - 🔭 I’m currently working on LifeApps Soluções, a MaximaTech company
 - 🌱 I’m currently learning NodeJS and ReactJS